wp-plugins/wp-e-commerce-simple-product-options/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create your product options under the "Products" menu
 4. Assign product options to your products
-5. The WP e-Commerce stable release doesn't yet contain the hooks you need.
-You'll need to make the required changes to your theme file - see here for details: http://getshopped.org/forums/topic/simple-product-options/#post-221481

 == Frequently Asked Questions ==

+= The options aren't displayed on the product page = It's likely that your theme doesn't include the hooks you need.
+You'll need to ensure that your theme contains the standard WP e-Commerce hook
+"wpsc_product_form_fields_begin".
+You can see the official WP e-Commerce version here, in wpsc-single_product.php here: (https://github.com/wp-e-commerce/WP-e-Commerce/blob/3.8.14/wpsc-theme/wpsc-single_product.php#L77)[https://github.com/wp-e-commerce/WP-e-Commerce/blob/3.8.14/wpsc-theme/wpsc-single_product.php#L77]

 = The options chosen are supposed to be displayed during checkout - where are they? = The current stable release of WP e-Commerce doesn't have the hooks to allow external plugins to display info like this during checkout.
 They're coming in a future version - watch this space